-The median state level of compliance for organization and administration is 27.
-The range of scores among individual offices is between 83 percent and 1 percent.
-The wide variation suggests that organizational differences may be due to the size of the office as well as training in managing offices.
-Good organizational management has a direct influence on the productivity of the office and the more efficient use of scarce personnel resources.
+The median state level of compliance for organization and administration is 36.
+The range of scores among individual offices is between 80 percent and 8 percent.
+The wide variation suggests that organizational differences may be due to the preponderance of small offices in the survey and the need for more training or education about organizational management.

+Good organizational management has a direct influence on the productivity of the office and a better use of scarce personnel resources.